presley-cheng/CSE110-Github-Pages-Lab1/index.md

 curious in finding new ways to solve something.
 ## Who I am as a Person
 I am an introvert who enjoys video games, movies, basketball, and badminton.
-## My Favorite Quote
-In the words of Dwayne "The Rock" Johnson:
->Focus on yourself until the others focus on you.
 ## Favorite Programming Languages
 1. Javascript
 2. C++